 My friends tell me, “You were a lost teen.”
-I know now that I yearned for somewhere to belong, somewhere I felt strong and somewhere I felt no one would "mess with me."
+I know now that I yearned for somewhere to belong, somewhere I felt strong, and somewhere I felt no one would "mess with me."

 The shame is still suffocating.
 None of the physical pain has prevented me from trying to use my emotional trauma as a model to help other troubled kids overcome their hardships, so they can believe that anything is possible.

+I have worked with at-risk kids for eight years.
 I am a wife, a mom, and a grandmother of three.
 My guilt has always kept me from truly achieving real success.

 Tattoo Removal Journey

 I cannot describe the catharsis I felt as Anna began to remove my tattoos.
 I can now envision a future where I can wear short sleeves, no longer have to explain to a doctor that I am not a Nazi, and no longer have to see a reminder of my abuser’s fingers on me.
 I am ready to forgive myself and share my story.
 One of my best friends of 30 years asked me why am I willing to tell my story now.